mferjani/uuid-per-time-unit-counter/DOC.rst

 Introduction
 ============

+This documentation is still 'IN PROGRESS' and will be updated ASAP.
+The challenge 'README file' is really interesting and challenging and will help understand kafka and how to use it with docker.

 Hypotesis & assumptions
 =======================

 - Data is ordered by timestamp
 - Only one partition
 - You can assume that 99.9% of the frames arrive with a maximum latency of 5 seconds.
     ==>
     before processing a chunk we store the new data in a tmp_new_ds during 5 secs